dansantinojones/The_Student_Cookbook/README.md

 ### Footer
 The footer section includes links to relevant social media platforms as well as a telephone and email address if users would like to make contact.
 The social icon link will open in a new tab to provide a better user experience.
+These icons will link the user to the main pages as The Student Cookbook does not have the relevant social media platforms currently.
+Therefore, these are currently examples.
 The footer is identical across all pages providing consistency throughout the website.
 The footer includes an arrow icon which will direct the user back to the top of the page.
 This provides good user experience when navigating through the website.